haplo/blog.fidelramos.net/src/content/pages/projects.md

 - Performance improvements to [Wagtail](https://wagtail.io/), a
   popular Django CMS app.
-- Several improvements to [Pelican Flex theme](https://github.com/alexandrevicenzi/Flex/), the theme I chose for this blog.
+- Several improvements to [Pelican Flex theme](https://github.com/alexandrevicenzi/Flex/), the theme previously used for this blog.
 - Lastpass import feature for [yith-library-cli](https://github.com/haplo/yith-library-cli).